Office of University Communications and Marketing

 We also provide graphic design services for university offices at no charge.
 It is Shippensburg University policy that all printed material intended for public distribution be approved by our office.
 Whether it's a brochure, poster, newsletter or annual report, our designers can provide a professional look for your publication.
 Allow 8-10 weeks to complete your project, including design and printing.

-The University Print Shop manages an average of a half-million impressions each month on the university copiers and printing presses.
 The team of two craftsmen and one bindery worker provide the following services:

 - Routine Black and White Duplication